apache/incubator-kie-tools/uberfire-extensions/uberfire-security/uberfire-security-management/uberfire-security-management-tomcat/README.md

-Tomcat provider for Users and groups management services
+Tomcat provider for user and group management services
 ========================================================

 Introduction
 ------------
-The classes from this package contains the users and groups management service implementations for Apache Tomcat.
+The classes in this package contain the user and group manager implementations for Apache Tomcat.

-This provider supports realm types based on XML files (the default ones in Tomcat server), such as `tomcat-users.xml.
+This provider supports realm types based on XML files (the default ones in Tomcat server), such as `tomcat-users.xml`

-* The users management services implementations are provided by class `org.uberfire.ext.security.management.tomcat.TomcatUserManagementService`.
+* The user, group and role implementations are provided by `org.uberfire.ext.security.management.tomcat.TomcatUserManagementService`

-* The concrete users management service implementation is provided by class `org.uberfire.ext.security.management.tomcat.TomcatUserManager`, that **binds the Tomcat users for the given realm into application users**.
+* The concrete user manager implementation is `org.uberfire.ext.security.management.tomcat.TomcatUserManager` which maps the Tomcat users for the given realm to application users.

-* The concrete roles management service implementation is provided by class `org.uberfire.ext.security.management.tomcat.TomcatGroupManager`, that **binds the Tomcat roles for the given realm into application groups**.
+* The concrete group manager implementation is `org.uberfire.ext.security.management.tomcat.TomcatGroupManager` which maps the Tomcat roles for the given realm to application groups or roles.
+Tomcat's default realm does not have support for both groups and roles.
+The available roles are the ones statically defined in `org.uberfire.ext.security.server.RolesRegistry`.
+All other roles defined in Tomcat are considered groups.

 Installation notes
 ------------------